VillageOfGamers/key-debouncer/README.md

 4. Logout then log back in; you'll now be part of the `input` group on your system.
 This is required to be able to see nodes inside `/dev/input` without `sudo`.

-5. Once that's done, run `sudo systemctl daemon-reload` followed by `sudo systemctl start debounced` to start the actual background process that handles the keyboard filtering.
+5. Once that's done, run `sudo systemctl daemon-reload` followed by `sudo systemctl enable --now debounced` to start the actual background process that handles the keyboard filtering.

 6. Last but not least, run `debouncectl --help`, read it for instructions on how to use it properly, and test your keyboard afterwards!
 If it's still bouncing, re-run `debouncectl` with a higher timeout value, and try again.